-• Newly diagnosed (within the last six (6) months) and not currently receiving case management services as documented by the CPCDMS 2.2 Service Linkage Worker Assessment Assessment begins at intake.
+Newly diagnosed (within the last six (6) months) and not currently receiving case management services as documented by the CPCDMS 2.2 Service Linkage Worker_Assessment Assessment begins at intake.
 The service linkage worker will provide client and, if appropriate, his/her personal support system information regarding the range of services offered by the case management program during intake/assessment.
 The service linkage worker will complete RWGA -approved brief assessment tool within five (5) working days, on all clients to identify those who need comprehensive assessment.
 Clients with mental health, substance abuse and/or housings issues should receive comprehensive assessment.
 Clients needing comprehensive assessment should be referred to a licensed case manager.
 Documentation in client record on the brief assessment form, signed and dated A completed DSHS checklist for screening of suspected sexual child abuse and reporting is evident in case management records, when appropriate 2.3 Service Linkage Worker Reassessment Clients on receiving services will be reassessed at six (6) month intervals following the initial assessment.
 A RWGA/ TRG-approved reassessment form as applicable must be utilized.
 Documentation in RWGA approved client reassessment form or agency's equivalent form, signed and dated 2.4 Transfer of Not-in-Care and Newly Diagnosed Clients (HHD Only)Service linkage workers targeting their services to Not-in-Care and newlydiagnosed clients will work with clients for a maximum of 90 days.
-Clientsmust be transferred to a Ryan White-funded primary medical care, clinical casemanagement or medical case management program, or a private (non-RyanWhite funded) physician within 90 days of the initiation of services.Those clients who chose to access primary medical care from a non-Ryan White • Documentation in client record and in the CPCDMS funded source may receive ongoing service linkage services from provider or from a Ryan White-funded Clinic or Medical Case Management provider.
-2.5 Primary Care Newly Diagnosed and Lost to Care Clients Agency must have a written policy and procedures in place that address the role of Service Linkage Workers in the linking and re-engaging of clients into primary medical care.
-The policy and procedures must include at minimum: Methods of routine communication with testing sites regarding newly diagnosis and referred individuals Description of service linkage worker job duties conducted in the field Review of Agency's Policies and Procedures Manual indicates compliance.
+Clientsmust be transferred to a Ryan White-funded primary medical care, clinical casemanagement or medical case management program, or a private (non-RyanWhite funded) physician within 90 days of the initiation of services.Those clients who chose to access primary medical care from a non-Ryan Whitefunded source may receive ongoing service linkage services from provider or Documentation in client record and in the CPCDMS 2.5 Indiced solide may receive ongoing service mixage services nom provider of from a Ryan White-funded Chinic or Medical Case Management provider.
+Primary Care Newly Diagnosed and Lost to Care Clients Agency must have a written policy and procedures in place that address the role of Service Linkage Workers in the linking and re-engaging of clients into primary medical care.
+The policy and procedures must include at minimum: • Methods of routine communication with testing sites regarding newly diagnosis and referred individuals • Description of service linkage worker job duties conducted in the field Review of Agency's Policies and Procedures Manual indicates compliance